gusmanb/logicanalyzer/README.md

 ----
 ## UPDATE 12/07/2022

 I have received the shifter PCB's and there is an error.
 The footprints of J1 and J2 are exchanged, so what should be inputs are outputs and vice-versa.
-Thankfully this is not a problem, as the PCB is completelly symmetric and it has components in both sides flipping the board fixes the problem.
+Thankfully this is not a problem, as the PCB is completely symmetric and it has components in both sides flipping the board fixes the problem.

 Board before flip.
 ![IMG_1562_2](https://user-images.githubusercontent.com/4086913/178580443-b1ed4abf-1c8a-494a-9fba-48415d7801bb.jpg)